2025 Legislative Session Bill Summaries

 IASB is registered in support of the bill because it offers federal funding and opportunities for students interested in robotics.
 The bill passed the Senate by a vote of 46-0 and passed the House by a vote of 95-0.
 It will now be sent to Governor Reynolds for her signature.

 IASB is registered against the bill because it imposes a graduation requirement and requires districts to use a specific test.
 While we support the goal of civics education, local school districts should be able to choose how they want to assess students.
-The bill passed the Senate Education Committee.
+The bill passed the Senate by a vote of 38-7 and passed the House by a vote of 60-33.
+It will now be sent to Governor Reynolds for her consideration.

-SF 583—School Safety Assessment Teams: This bill allows school districts to set up a school safety assessment team that would be a collaboration between local law enforcement, mental health providers, social workers and the school to provide resources and intervene when a student poses a safety risk to the school, employees or other students.
+SF 583—School Safety Assessment Teams: This bill allows school districts to set up a school safety assessment team that would be a collaboration between local law enforcement, mental health providers, social workers, and the school to provide resources and intervene when a student poses a safety risk to the school, employees, or other students.

 SF 171—Reorganization and Dissolution Timeline: This bill extends the timeline for completing a school district dissolution or reorganization to allow the process to be completed without repeating in steps that have already been taken, like required public hearings and votes.